moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 Additional fields of the File and Checkbox types cannot be required (the **required** field cannot be `true`).

+## Resetting the Value in an Additional Field

-When passing a `null` value in the **value** field, the value of the corresponding additional fields is reset.
+When passing the value `null` in the **value** field, the corresponding additional field is reset, except for additional fields of the File type.
+To reset the value of an additional field of the File type, you need to pass the **file** field with the value `null`.

 #### Additional fields of the 'list' type